Railway Operators in Denmark

 Stock Tables:

 MjbaD is the combination of former companies HHJ and VLTJ.
-It operates trains between Århus and Odder (HHJ), Vemb-Lemvig and Lemvig-Thyborøn (VLTJ).
+It operates trains between Århus and Odder (HHJ, now trams), Vemb-Lemvig and Lemvig-Thyborøn (VLTJ).
 Freight trains are worked as far as Holstebro on the VLTJ network.
-In 2011 DSB has taken over the operation of Århus-Odder and now operates through Grenaa-Odder trains.
-There are some school trains that are still operated with the Lynette trainsets.
+In 2012 DSB has taken over the operation of Århus-Odder and operated through Grenaa-Odder trains with Desiro trainsets.
+In 2019 these were replaced by trams.
+Midtjyske Jernbaner is the last company in Denmark to operate Lynette motor cars.

 Stock Tables: